cbourdeau/Stock-Price-Analysis/README.md

 ## Business Requirements

-1. Calculate the total volume each stock had over each year
+1. Calculate the total volume each stock had over each year.
-2. Calculate the yearly dollar and percent change from the stock open price at the beginning of the year vs the closing price at the end of the year
+2. Calculate the yearly dollar and percent change from the stock open price at the beginning of the year vs the closing price at the end of the year.
+Then conditionally format the yearly change with green indicating an increase, while red indicates a decrease.
-    - Create conditional formatting that will highlight increases in stock price in green and decreases in red
-3. Determine the stock with the "Greatest % Increase", "Greatest % Decrease" and "Greatest Total Volume"
+3. Determine the stock with the "Greatest % Increase", "Greatest % Decrease" and "Greatest Total Volume".
-    - Allow this macro to be run on every worksheet by running it only once
+    - Allow this macro to be run on every worksheet by running it only once.

 <!-- ### Files